Alazar-dev/fingerprint-scanner/README.md

 ```
 //import
-import main from 'fingerprint-module'
+import fingerprint from 'fingerprint-module'

 //call the main function
-main()
+fingerprint()
 ```